-The Ingenuity Project started with one 6th-grade class in the 2008-09 school year, expanded to two classes in 2009-10 (6th and 7th grades) and has expanded to three classes this school year (6th, 7th and 8th grades).
+Ingenuity at Hamilton Elementary/Middle started with one 6th-grade class in the 2008-09 school year, expanded to two classes in 2009-10 (6th and 7th grades) and expanded to three classes in 2010-2011 (6th, 7th and 8th grades).
 In 2010, the Ingenuity Project experienced its first graduating 8th grade class.

 Administration Policies and Procedures